ibm-cloud-docs/openshift/openshift_app_plan.md

 <dd>When you deploy your app, do not store confidential information, such as credentials or keys, in the YAML configuration file, configmaps, or scripts.
 Instead, use [Kubernetes secrets](/docs/openshift?topic=openshift-security#pi), such as an image pull secret for registry credentials.
 You can then reference these secrets in your deployment YAML file.</dd>
 <dt>Secret encryption</dt>
 <dd>You can encrypt the Kubernetes secrets that you create in your cluster by using a key management service (KMS) provider, such as {{site.data.keyword.keymanagementserviceshort}}.
 To get started, see [Encrypt secrets by using a KMS provider](/docs/openshift?topic=openshift-encryption#keyprotect) and [Verify that secrets are encrypted](/docs/openshift?topic=openshift-encryption#verify_kms).</dd>
+<dt>Pod traffic management</dt>
+<dd>By default, any pod has access to any other pod in the cluster.
+Additionally, any pod has access to any services that are exposed by the pod network, such as a metrics service, the cluster DNS, the API server, or any services that you manually create in your cluster.
+[Kubernetes network policies](/docs/openshift?topic=openshift-network_policies#isolate_services) protect pods from internal network traffic.
+For example, if a pod does not require access to a specific service and you want to ensure that the pod cannot access that service, you can create a Kubernetes network policy to block egress from the pod to the specified service.
+Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.</dd>
 </dl>

 ## Managing access and monitoring app health